 College of Nursing

 Dr. Adams holds dual appointments in the College of Nursing and the Arnold School of Public Health.
-She received her BS in Biology in 1994 from Furman University in Greenville, SC, her Master’s in 1996 in Genetic and Molecular Biology from the University of Tennessee, Knoxville, School of Biomedical Sciences, and her PhD in 2003 from the University of South Carolina.
+She received her BS in Biology in 1994 from Furman University in Greenville, SC, her Master’s in 1996 Biomedical Sciences from the University of Tennessee, Knoxville, School of Biomedical Sciences, and her PhD in Epidemiology from the University of South Carolina in 2003.

 Dr. Adams is a member of the Society for Epidemiologic Research, the American College of Sports Medicine, the Southern Nursing Research Society, the North American Association of Cancer Research, and the South Carolina Cancer Center-Junior Scientific.